SquilliamX/Smart-Contract-Lottery-2024/notes.md

         localNetworkConfig = NetworkConfig({
             entranceFee: 0.1 ether, // 1e16 // 16 zeros
             interval: 30, // 30 seconds
-            vrfCoordinatior: address(vrfCoordinatorMock), // the address of the vrfCoordinatorMock
+            vrfCoordinator: address(vrfCoordinatorMock), // the address of the vrfCoordinatorMock
             gasLane: 0x787d74caea10b2b357790d5b5247c2f63d1d91572a9846f780606e4d953677ae, // does not matter since this is on anvil
             callBackGasLimit: 500000, // 500,000 gas, but it does not matter since this is on anvil
             subscriptionId: 0